awestover/enchantedForest/story/full_story.md

 "No one is ever ready for something that they cannot do yet" Bob thought.
 But he decided not to point this out verbally.
 "Thanks Bucky!
 I knew I could count on you." he said instead.

-Bob and Buchanan walked across the large carervn to the booth where Mercury and Azeala were waiting.
+Bob and Buchanan walked across the large cavern to the booth where Mercury and Azeala were waiting.
-Their faces lit up in what Bob thought looked susplicously like surprise at seeing him and Buchanan alive.
+Their faces lit up in what Bob thought looked suspiciously like surprise at seeing him and Buchanan alive.

 "Did you get me the unicorn horn I needed" Mercury asked, sounding pleased.